Wyatt's rebellion: Sir Thomas Wyatt

 Wyatt owned large areas of land in Kent and had great influence there.
-Although Wyatt initially seems to have supported Mary and did declare her to be queen, he was against her marriage to Philip saying that it would lead to the “most miserable servitude, and establish popish religion”.
-However, Wyatt cautioned against using religion as the reason for the rebellion “for that wil withdraw from us the heartes of manye: you must only make your quarel for ouerrunninge by straungers”.
+Although Wyatt initially seems to have supported Mary and did declare her to be queen, he was against her marriage to Philip, saying that it would lead to the “most miserable servitude, and establish popish religion”.
+However, Wyatt cautioned against using religion as the reason for the rebellion “for that wil withdraw from us the heartes of manye: you must only make your quarrel for ouerrunninge by straungers”.
 As an apparent aside, he did go on to say, "in counsel, as unto my friend", that the sole goal was a return to Protestantism.

-Wyatt has been described as “hot-headed" with a reputation for being wild and impetuous and once spent a month in the Tower of London for participating in a street riot in London.
-At one point, he and his neighbours in Kent had put together a plan for a local militia, and that gave Wyatt a way to quickly mobilize forces.
-Wyatt, like many, depended on the Privy Council for their offices and income; not being Catholic could have put that in jeopardy, and that may also have been a reason he chose to rebel.
+Wyatt has been described as “hot-headed" with a reputation for being wild and impetuous, and once spent a month in the Tower of London for participating in a street riot in London.
+At one point, he and his neighbours in Kent had put together a plan for a local militia, and that gave Wyatt a way to quickly mobilise armed forces.
+Wyatt, like many, depended on the Privy Council for offices and income; under Mary, not being a Roman Catholic could put that in jeopardy, and that may also have been a reason why he chose to rebel.

 Sir James Croft

 James Croft came from an influential Herefordshire family.
-Unlike Wyatt, Croft doesn't seem to have made the same kind of strong statements regarding Mary's marriage to Philip, so his motivation for participating in the rebellion is less clear.
-He wasn't particularly strong in his religious beliefs but probably favoured Protestantism as he did not have any problem supporting Protestant efforts when they were part of his duties while Lord Deputy of Ireland in 1551 and 1552.
+Unlike Wyatt, Croft appears not to have made the same kind of strong statements regarding Mary's marriage to Philip, so his motivation for participating in the rebellion is less clear.
+He was not particularly strong in his religious beliefs but probably favoured Protestantism as he did not have any problem supporting Protestant efforts when they were part of his duties while Lord Deputy of Ireland in 1551 and 1552.
 While there, he was to “set forth God's service, according to our ordinances” including imposing the Anglican Prayer Book in the Irish Church.
 Croft's military career and service are likely to have informed his decision to participate in the rebellion, and he would have had the same concerns as Wyatt with respect to his future financial well-being.
 This concern would have been even greater for Croft since he was clearly out of favour with Mary well before the rebellion.

 Sir Peter Carew

 Carew (an MP for Devon) was a maritime adventurer, and according to his contemporary biographer, he was "an earnest promoter of God's true religion" and “constant in advancing the Protestant cause”.
-The Spanish ambassador reported to Philip that Carew was "the greatest heretic and rebel in England" and noted how in Parliament, he supported Courtenay for Mary's husband and opposed the restoration of the Catholic religion.
+The Spanish ambassador reported to Philip that Carew was "the greatest heretic and rebel in England" and noted how in Parliament, he supported Courtenay as Mary's potential husband (the Courtenays were a Devon family) and opposed the restoration of the Catholic religion.
 Like Wyatt and Croft, Carew also feared a Spanish marriage would endanger his career.